GautamRaj-1200/obsidian-git-sync/frontend/input-file/input-file.md

 ## Q. How to specify files type to accept?
 ### A. Using `accept` attribute
-- Using a comma separated string list
+- Using a comma separated string list of unique file type specifiers
+- Ex: `accept=".doc,.docx,.xml,application/msword"`
+- Ex: `accept=".pdf`
-- Ex: `.doc,.docx,.xml,application/msword`
+- Ex: `.doc`

 ## Q. How to allow users to select more than 1 file?
 ### A. Using `multiple` attribute